tylermeyers351/CS50W-Final-Project-Chess-Website/README.md

 - **views.py**: This file defines view functions for the chess website, handling user authentication, rendering templates, and providing functionality for key features like playing chess, viewing news, and participating in forums.

-- **README.md**: This file provides an overview of the project, its components, and how to run the application.

 ## How to Run the Application

 To run the application, follow these steps: